DavidPotter/MacConfig/README.markdown

 * git wtf command - This can be found at git://gitorious.org/willgit/mainline.git/.
 * Ruby - If you have Ruby installed additional features are added for editing and recognizing Ruby files.
 Most of this is commented out as I don't currently use Ruby.

-To install the starred items, you can execute the install-git-tools.sh script.
+To install the starred items, you can execute the install-tools.sh script.

 ## What it gives you